Ick, it's a tick! Tips for tick safety

 Raise your protective barrier

 Wear long-sleeved shirts and long pants to keep your skin protected from ticks.
 Cover your head with a hat, tucking in any long hair, and wear high boots if you have them.
-Ticks are usually found close to the ground, so tucking your pants into your socks or boots may provide extra protection.
-You should also make sure there aren't any gaps in your clothing that ticks could get into.
+Tuck your pants into your socks or boots.
+Make sure there aren't any gaps in your clothing that ticks could get into.
 Wearing light-coloured clothing can help you can see ticks more easily and give you time to brush them off before they become attached to your skin.